qmk/qmk_firmware/docs/getting_started_make_guide.md

 This enables split keyboard support (dual MCU like the let's split and bakingpy's boards) and includes all necessary files located at quantum/split_common

+`SPLIT_TRANSPORT`

+Selects the protocol used to communicate between master and slave on a split keyboard. `SPLIT_TRANSPORT = i2c` will include the avr i2c driver (USE_I2C must also be set). `SPLIT_TRANSPORT = serial` will include the avr serial driver (only used if USE_I2C is not set).
+The default is to include both drivers, which may increase binary size unnecessarily. `SPLIT_TRANSPORT = custom` will include neither, and a custom implementation must be provided.

+As there is no standard driver for ARM-based split keyboards yet, `SPLIT_TRANSPORT = custom` must be used for these.

+`CUSTOM_MATRIX`

+Lets you replace the default matrix scanning routine with your own code.
+You will need to provide your own implementations of matrix_init() and matrix_scan().

+`CUSTOM_DEBOUNCE`

+Lets you replace the default key debouncing routine with your own code.
+You will need to provide your own implementation of debounce().

 ## Customizing Makefile Options on a Per-Keymap Basis

 If your keymap directory has a file called `rules.mk` any options you set in that file will take precedence over other `rules.mk` options for your particular keyboard.